portets/Flux2-Image-Gen-GUI/README.md

 ```
 To automate "source .venv/bin/activate", add this to ~/.bashrc:
 ```
-# Auto-activate venv if it exists in the current directory or CDing into a directory
+# Auto-activate venv if it exists in the current directory or if CDing into a directory
 if [[ -f ".venv/bin/activate" ]]; then
     source .venv/bin/activate
 fi